The Authenticity Gap in Human Evaluation: Introduction

-We then ask annotators to use both the standard protocol (with a 5-point Likert scale) and SPA to express their preferences about the different GPT-3 variants w.r.t.\ their story-writing ability.
-Given that larger variants generate more coherent, grammatical, and creative text, annotators (in aggregate\footnote{At the population-level, since individual annotators may have aberrant preferences.}) should prefer each GPT-3 variant to the next smallest one, which gives us 3 ground-truth preferences \citep{brown2020language}.
+We then ask annotators to use both the standard protocol (with a 5-point Likert scale) and SPA to express their preferences about the different GPT-3 variants w.r.t.\ their story-generation ability.
+Given that larger GPT-3 variants generate more coherent, grammatical, and creative text, annotators\footnote{In aggregate, since individual annotators may have aberrant preferences.} should prefer each GPT-3 variant to the next smallest one, giving us 3 ground-truth preferences \citep{brown2020language}.
 Past work also suggests that annotators can distinguish human-written text from \texttt{ada} (the smallest variant) but not from \texttt{davinci} (the largest) \citep{clark2021all}, which gives us two additional ground-truth preferences, for a total of 5.

-SPA is able to recover all 5 out of 5 expected preferences, with statistically significant results.
-However, the standard protocol only recovers 2/5 and also yields the surprising -- and likely incorrect -- result that human-written text is slightly (but significantly) \textit{less} preferred to \texttt{davinci}.
-This suggests that the theoretical limitations of the standard protocol have practical consequences, and the flexibility of SPA makes it the better option in most intrinsic evaluation settings.
+When human evaluation is mediated by SPA, we can recover all 5 out of 5 expected preferences, with statistically significant results.
+However, when human evaluation is done with the standard protocol, we can only recover 2 of the 5 preferences, despite all tests having statistical power $\approx 1$ for $\alpha = 0.001$.
+The standard protocol also yields the surprising---and likely incorrect---result that human-written text is significantly \textit{less} preferred to \texttt{davinci}.
+The failures of the standard protocol suggest that its theoretical limitations have practical consequences, and the flexibility of SPA makes it the better option in most intrinsic evaluation settings.